 Alcohol consumption is associated with many chronic health problems including psychiatric, liver, neurological, gastrointestinal and cardiovascular conditions and several types of cancer.
 It is also linked to accidents, injuries and poisoning (Rehm et al. 2010).
 Drinking during pregnancy can also have an adverse effect on the developing foetus.
 The resulting problems can include lower birth weight and slow growth, learning and behavioural difficulties and facial abnormalities (British Medical Association Board of Science 2007).

 In 2005 it has been estimated that 14,982 deaths were attributable to alcohol consumption (Jones et al. 2008).

 Alcohol is also linked to a number of social problems.
 In 2006/07, it was associated with over 500,000 recorded crimes in England (North West Public Health Observatory 2007).
-It may also be a contributory factor in up to one million assaults and is associated with 125,000 instances of domestic violence (DH 2009).
+It may also be a contributory factor in up to 1 million assaults and is associated with 125,000 instances of domestic violence (DH 2009).
 Up to 17 million working days are lost annually through absences caused by drinking – and up to 20 million are lost through loss of employment or reduced employment opportunities (Prime Minister's Strategy Unit 2003).

 The impact on other family members can be profound, leading to feelings of anxiety, worry, depression, helplessness, anger and guilt.
 For example, it can lead to financial worries and concern about the user's state of physical and mental health, as well as their behaviour.
 It can also affect the family's social life and make it difficult for family members to communicate.
 (Orford et al. 2005).